Renting A Living Christmas Tree Is Now A Thing, & Much Better For The Environment

 — SF Environment ♻️???? (@SFEnvironment) December 1, 2018

 Our City Forest Nursery is also not the only company offering this service.
-All over rent-a-tree companies are popping up, with other businesses in California offering more conventional species if you’d prefer to have the traditional fir decorating your home.
+All over, rent-a-tree companies are popping up, with other businesses in California offering more conventional species if you’d prefer to have the traditional fir decorating your home.

-Rent A Christmas Tree Online is one of these companies, with options like a Classic Nordmann Fir and a Deodar Cedar, or something a little more California, like a California Redwood.
-The Living Christmas Company is based in Los Angeles, and offers customers Pine and Spruce trees for rent for the Christmas season.
+Rent A Christmas Tree Online is one of these companies, with options like a classic Nordmann fir and a deodar cedar, or something a little more California, like a California Redwood.
+The Living Christmas Company is based in Los Angeles, and offers customers pine and spruce trees for rent for the Christmas season.
 Friends of the Urban Forest also rents out trees, but after the tree’s Christmas adventure in your home, it will be planted somewhere in San Francisco.
 Needless to say, these are also not traditional Christmas trees.
-Rent a Christmas, based in New York, has a range of different conventional trees for customers up north.
+Rent-a-Christmas, based in New York, has a range of different conventional trees for customers up north.

 Many of the companies also offer customers a variety of sizes of Christmas trees, and provide ample instruction for how the tree should be cared for over the season.